mimvoid/neocities-site/src/content/fonts/creation.md

 Many fonts aren't available in WOFF2 format, but rather TTF or OTF format.
 They're great for general use on the computer, but a little big for use on the web.

-I found FontSquirrel's Webfont Generator the easily accessible choice, functional and usable in the browser.
+I found FontSquirrel's Webfont Generator an easily accessible choice, functional and usable in the browser.
 In addition to converting to multiple font file formats, it can subset fonts, adjust metrics and rendering, flatten Opentype features, and more.